doem97/NTU-EEE-MSc-Dissertation-Template/README.md

 ## USAGE
-### Overleaf (RECOMMENDED)
+### Method 1: Overleaf (RECOMMENDED)

 Clike [Here](https://www.overleaf.com/latex/templates/ntu-eee-msc-dissertation-report-template/kdgfhzffjrvh), and clike `open as template`.
 Edit `main.tex` and `Recompile` to preview at the right side.

-### Compile by yourself
+### Method 2: Compile by yourself

-The main entry is main.tex, need to install dependencies.
+The main entry is `main.tex`, need to install dependencies.
 Recommend to use pdfLatex & Tex Live 2020.

 ## FEATURES